Caounee/portfolio/README.md

 ## About me

 I am a beginner tester who recently decided to change the industry from trading industry.
-My approach is full of enthusiasm and passion for exploring the tester's world and learning new skills.
+My approach is full of enthusiasm and passion for exploring the tester's world.

 For several years I worked in the trade industry, where I developed skills in customer service, project management and problem solving.
 I am convinced that this valuable knowledge and experience will be useful to take on new challenges and grow as a professional tester.